aquasecurity/trivy-operator/docs/tutorials/integrations/metrics.md

 # Metrics

-`trivy-operator` exposed a `/metrics` endpoint by default  with metrics for vulnerabilities, exposed secrets,rbacassessment and configaudits.
+`trivy-operator` exposes a `/metrics` endpoint by default with metrics for vulnerabilities, exposed secrets, rbacassessment and configaudits.

 ## Report Summary

-### Vunerability
+### Vulnerability

 A report summary series exposes the count of checks of each status reported in a given `VulnerabilityReport`.
 For example: